 FREQUENTLY ASKED QUESTIONS

-1) Why do Sweet ‘Art charge artists an exhibiting fee for some exhibitions?
+1) Why do Sweet ‘Art ask artists to contribute to costs for some exhibitions?

 2) Shouldn’t artists be paid to exhibit their work, not the other way around!

 Yes we believe they should.
-However, as a non-funded organisation we are not currently in a position to offer to pay artists, or exhibit their work for free except on very specific occasions.
-All our fees however are relative to the predicted outgoing costs of an exhibition and we keep our costs as low as possible by securing partnership working opportunities and sponsorship.
+We always apply for funding from the Arts Council and other funding bodies, but in London this is extremely competitive.
+As a non-funded organisation we are not currently in a position to offer to pay artists, or exhibit their work for free except on very specific occasions.
+All our fees however are relative to the predicted outgoing costs of an exhibition and we keep our costs as low as possible by securing partnership working opportunities, volunteers, and sponsorship.

 3) Does work exhibited with Sweet ‘Art have to be for sale?